tomride/Security-Small-Scripts-Sysadmin/README.md

-# learningpython
+# Security Small Script for fun and profit
-Small and easy python scripts.

 Repository for educational purpose.